Netter's Surgical Anatomy Review P.R.N. app for iPhone and iPad

 Desasterous

 Zero Stars!
 I work as consultant since a couple of years and wanted to have my "anatomy lessons learned" from the book right into my mobile.
 I find only one picture of pelvic and abdominal vessels, this is not really helpful because of the viewing angles.
-This work prices half of the atlas, how should a resident understand the clinical impact, if the anatomical pictures are extremely limited?
-This App urgently needs an update

 Love Netter!